JakimLi/pandaria/doc/usage.md

 Pandaria support graphql testing over HTTP, currenty query and mutation are supported.

 ### URL
-Unlink REST, Graphql only needs a single endpoint, so you can just set the base url like below:
+Unlike REST, Graphql only needs a single endpoint, so you can just set the base url like below:

 ```
 Background: